dentremor/Software-Defined-Infrastrucure/doku.md

 ##### How do LDAP filters work?
 ```
-There are several filters in LDAP, with these filters its possible to add criterias to an object search.
+There are several filters in LDAP, with these filters its possible to add criteria to an object search.
 (Föckeler, -)
 ```